odoo/documentation/content/applications/hr/attendances.rst

 When an employee checks in or out, a confirmation message appears with all the check in or check out information.
 When checking in, a welcome message appears, as well as the date and time of check in.
-An :guilabel:`Hours Previously Today: XX:XX` field also appears, displaying any time already logged for that employee for the day.
+An :guilabel:`Hours Previously Today: HH:MM` field also appears, displaying any time already logged for that employee for the day.
 If no time has already been logged, the value displayed is `00:00`.
 Beneath the message is an :guilabel:`OK` button.
 To exit the screen before the preset time in the kiosk, tap the :guilabel:`OK` button.